webix-hub/docs/data/desktop/daterange.md

 ~~~

 ##DateRangePicker

 DateRange can be shown by user request, e.g. when a user wants to pick a daterange and time to fill the form.
 In this case, you can make use of the desktop/daterangepicker.md control.

-Thus, you won't have to initialize DateRange, as it will appear when you click the daterangepicker icon.
+Thus, you won't have to initialize DateRange, as it will appear when you click the DateRangePicker icon.
-The daterangepicker will be shown with the current date selected.

 <img src="desktop/daterange_picker.png"/>